-Kerala murder: Two women killed in suspected ‘human sacrifice’
+Kerala murder: Two women killed in suspected human sacrifice

 Padmam had been living in a one-room dwelling in Kochi since February.
 "She lived alone but she would call me every night," her sister Palaniamma told the BBC.

 So when Palaniamma did not hear from her sister for a few days, she decided to check on her.
-"But when I went there [to the house] and found it locked," she said, adding that her phone was also switched off.
+"But when I went there [to the house] I found it locked," she said, adding that her sister's phone was also switched off.

 They say Shafi's call records revealed that he had been in touch with Singh, who also lived in the same area.